Your todo list:

 - The first pitch is very dirty, loose, and uninteresting.
 Don't go down.
 There are still some loose sections above, but it gets way better.
 Very soon you'll be on pitch three, which is a gem--the best pitch on the climb.

-- This is a serious route.
+- This is a serious route, by modern standards at least.
 I got pretty scared leading pitch 6 in particular, and the belay atop this pitch was sub-par.

 - Don't do this route on a windy day.
 Surprisingly, this route gets sun most of the day.